tshanedc/bikesharing_finalproject/README.md

 ### Trend and Seasonality

 Prophet also returns components of our forecasts which show how weekly and yearly patterns contribute to the forecasted values.
 The first plot shows that member weekly rides has been gradually increasing over time.
 Although the overall growth trend has been gradual, it has risen steadily year over year.
 The weekly trend shows higher weekend usage suggesting that members may not be using bikes for commuting or errands and more for recreation.
-The seasonal yearly trend shows peak member usage in the spring and fall seasons following Washington, DC's most moderate weather temperatures during those times.
+The seasonal yearly trend shows peak member usage in the spring and fall seasons following Washington, DC's most moderate weather temperatures during those few weeks in late June and early October.

 ![image](Image/prophet_weekly_trend.png)